 How Successful Is Epilepsy Surgery?

 What is epilepsy surgery?
 Epilepsy surgery is a neurosurgical procedure to prevent or reduce the occurrence of epileptic seizures.
 Epilepsy surgery involves removal or surgical alteration of the part of the brain from which epileptic seizures originate.
-Epileptic seizures are caused by sudden abnormal bursts of electrical activity in some brain cells, which may then …
+Epileptic seizures are caused by sudden abnormal bursts of electrical activity in some brain cells, which may then spread to other parts of …

 What is Zemaira, and how does it work?
 Zemaira is an alpha1-proteinase inhibitor (A1-PI) indicated for chronic augmentation and maintenance therapy in adults with A1-PI deficiency and clinical evidence of emphysema.
 Zemaira increases antigenic and functional (anti-neutrophil elastase capacity [ANEC]) serum levels and lung epithelial lining fluid (ELF) levels of A1-PI.
 Clinical data demonstrating the long-term effects of chronic augmentation …